Our Lives Are Not Our Own

 Instead of seeking God’s correction, we tend to do the opposite.
 We tend to justify ourselves and correct everyone else.

-We tend to see all of our problems as external problems instead of internal.
+We tend to see all of our problems as external problems instead of internal ones.
 What’s wrong with our nation?
 Politicians, liberals, and deceptive news is the problem.
 What’s wrong with our church?
 No one wants to help out.
 People just aren’t interested in the truth anymore.

 But if we think these are the main reasons for our problems, we are thinking contrary to scripture.
 Jeremiah 17:9 says our hearts are deceitful above all things and desperately wicked, not everyone else’s heart.
 So Jeremiah asks God to correct himself, not everyone else.